 You may want to have a look at this article and useful resource from The Conversation.

 c.
-Politics and Government
+Prejudice and discrimination

 Two questions from the previous A Level years Paper 1 which this information can be incorporated within would be:

 1. 2014, Qn 2; ‘How far should firms be allowed to limit their workers’ rights when profits are at stake?’